About the Website

 Unidentified Wildflowers

-If you would like to submit a picture, please include location, time of year, dimensions, and any other characteristics about the stalk, height, leaves, or type of soil if possible.
+If you recognize these flowers or would like to submit one for identification, please email wildflowers@lone-star.net.
+Please include flower number in your correspondence as well as location, time of year, dimensions, and any other characteristics 318about the stalk, height, leaves, or type of soil if possible.

 Click on images to enlarge